 How do I start?

-Before submitting any Goucher-specific paperwork to us, you will need to apply for benefits with the VA and obtain your Certificate of Eligibility:
+The first step is to apply for benefits with the VA and obtain your Certificate of Eligibility:

 If you need any assistance with transferring benefits or applying to the VA for benefits, then you may call the VA at 888-442-4551.

-Goucher Process & Paperwork
+Initial Goucher Paperwork

 All Goucher College students using VA benefits for the first time should submit this form along with their Certificate of Eligibility: